Metafyzik/Determinant-calculator-GUI/README.md

 # Determinant calculator
-Simple gui created in PyQt5. using switching between three windows
+Simple gui created in PyQt5.

 ## How it looks